AriaSalvatrice/AriaModules/README.md

 The third module, **Aleister**, gives you access to the **_Bâtons_**, **_Coupes_**, **_Deniers_**, and **_Épées_** binary patterns as series of 16 outputs sending continuously either 0V or 10V, rather than as a rhythmic pattern of gates.
 If you connect only the first output of a group, it will instead be a polyphonic cable outputting the entire group. **Aleister** takes 14hp of space.
 You can employ **Aleister**'s services as a standalone module, but when you placed directely the right of either **Arcane** or **Atout**, the module will act as an expander, lighting up the jacks in sync with the rightmost connected output of the corresponding pattern on the parent module.
 Try it out, you'll get what it does immediately.

 If the module is active at the time a new fortune is drawn, the values will not change, but a notification a new fortune is available will appear on the **LCD**.
 Using the right-click menu, you can _Initialize_ the module to download the newest fortune.
-Remember to also reinitialize **Aleister** if in use. // FIXME - Reinit should force a download!
+Remember to also reinitialize **Aleister** if in use.

 **The tarot deck used is the Conver – Ben-Dov (CBD) version**.
 The CBD deck was restored in 2008-2011 from the original 18th century deck by tarot expert [Dr. Yoav Ben-Dov's](https://www.cbdtarot.com/).
 In traditional Tarot of Marseilles imagery (not just in this specific deck), some figures are frequently depicted nude.
 While the style of the CBD deck is neither graphic nor intended to titillate, I took the liberty to slightly alter a few cards to remove details, as most users will download my plugin without being forewarned about contents a small minority would object to.
 I hope you will understand this decision.